I believe it all started with the Galaxy S6 Edge. Samsung gave us a glimpse of what the world would be experiencing with curved screens.

-If you’re old fashioned, simple or just don’t like the fact that some of the curved screens hinder your experience, then you should be able to find a phone from the list I just gave.
+If you’re old fashioned, simple or just don’t like the fact that some of the curved screens limit your experience, then you should be able to find a phone from the list.

 Now most of the phones I suggested are in the mid-range to budget category, if you’re not a fan of those kinds of phones because they may lack some features you really want, then the premium devices I can suggest are the Galaxy Note 10 Plus or the Note 10.

-They both have a curved screen, but the curve isn’t that much.
+They both have a curved screen, but the curve isn’t that intense.